 - Doctors have to ensure that patients understand the news and have a follow-up

 These factors make giving stressful updates difficult for the giver and the listener.
 There is some evidence that patients don’t always ascribe negative emotions to the doctors who give them negative news.
 In a study on advanced cancer patients, surgeons were rated as less helpful and less likable than general physicians.
-This is partly explained by the fact that patients usually prefer their primary doctor to give updates and there is a complex expectation specific to certain cases that may or may not be fulfilled.
+This is partly explained by the observation that patients usually prefer their primary doctor to give updates (in this case, the surgeons gave the bad news) and there is a complex expectation specific to certain cases that may or may not be fulfilled.